Discover Africa's booming tech start-up scenes in Kigali and Kampala

 - Discover the mindset of the Rwandan governement and people: how they embrace technology and how they maximize and amplify technology for the better of the country.

 Highlights of the program:

-- Zipline's revolutionary drone-approach to health care.
-They provide remote areas with much needed medical equipment such as blood and medicine with drones.
+- Zipline's revolutionary drone-approach to health care, where they provide blood and medicine to remote areas by drones.
 These life-saving deliveries are reaching 16 million people at the moment.

 - A co-creation session with CcHub, together with local Rwandan startups.
 CcHub's CEO, Bosun Tijani, will personally welcome our delegation.
 CcHub is one of Africa's largest networks of Hubs supporting innovation and entrepreneurship.

-- A visit to the Carnegie Mellon University and its Carnegie Industry lab, located in the Kigali Innovation City.
+- A visit to the newly established Carnegie Mellon University and its Industry lab, located in the Kigali Innovation City.

-- A session at the VW plant on their e-mobility programme and approach.
+- A session at the Volkswagen assembly plant to discover their e-mobility programme and approach.

 - A visit to the Mara Phones plant, the very first smartphone 100% assembled and produced in Africa.

 - A visit to the Kampala Innovation Village, combined with a B2B session co-organized with FIT, AWEX and Hub Brussels